-To make sense of those specificities and to enhance their learning value, also for organizations operating outside this particular realm, this document frames them within the broad context of climate change and climate action, evidencing the necessity for those organizations, to embrace a gender-inclusive understanding of the era-defining challenges we face.
+To make sense of those specificities and to enhance their learning value, also for organizations operating outside this realm, this document frames them within the broad context of climate change and climate action, evidencing the necessity for those organizations, to embrace a gender-inclusive understanding of the era-defining challenges we face.
 Whereas generic guidance already abounds, for RPOs and RFOs to address their governance bodies and mechanisms and develop more extensive notions of scientific excellence, this policy document intends to illustrate what it means in practice.
 This reaches from strategically framing gender as a core institutional value, through auditing and updating career management or research funding allocation processes, to supporting gender-sensitive field research and international mobility.

-First, the document proposes an extensive definition of what gendering research governance refers to in terms of bodies, functions and mechanisms, including funding and evaluation, and how it can be gender biased.
-Second, it briefly assesses the policy contexts, from the sub-national to the EU level, in which Gender-SMART partners have been operating, and highlights the key developments and hindrances.
+First, the document proposes an extensive definition of what gendering research governance refers to in terms of bodies, functions, and mechanisms, including funding and evaluation, and how it can be gender biased.
+Based on the insights from feminist institutionalism, this extensive definition is deemed especially relevant to advancing gender equality in research insofar it covers aspects usually neglected by traditional definition of governance.
+Second, the deliverable briefly assesses the policy contexts, from the sub-national to the EU level, in which Gender-SMART partners have been operating, highlighting key developments and hindrances.
 Third, it showcases the challenges posed to the fields of life science, agriculture (for development) and environmental science, through evidencing the relevance of the nexus gender + climate.
 Based on short outlines - or "stories" - of good practices at partner organizations, it delivers recommendations, taking stock of the experience of our consortium in engaging with internal and external stakeholders and ecosystems, reviewing organizational values or leveraging change beyond the framework of an EU-funded project.